LastLongerProject/GoodToGo_Backend/APIdoc.md

 > You can get ApiKey by signup or login
 ### Error Code
 - **401** "JWT Invalid" : Wrong coding of JWT
-- **401** "Token replay" : 'iat' and 'exp' should be generate on runtime
+- **401** "Token replay" : 'iat' and 'jti' should be generate on runtime
 - **401** "User has Banned" : Clerk has banned by manager or User had not paid
 - **401** "Invalid User" : apiKey is wrong, maybe user had login on another platform
 - **401** "Token Invalid" : JWT content incomplete, or missing 'apiKey' or 'Authorization'